PdoyleC/Watch_Blog/README.md

 ## How to Fork
 - Log in to Github
-- Go to repository for thi project.
+- Go to repository for this project.
 - Click the fork button in the top right corner

 ## How to Clone